JonathanDussot/star-wars-quiz/README.md

 - [Lauren-Nicole](https://github.com/CluelessBiker) - My Code Institute Mentor for her advice and expertise.

 - The Slack community of Code Institute for their help and support.

+- Tutor Support from Code Institute for their help and support.